Japan's Aso says "Abenomics" not aimed at weakening yen

 WASHINGTON Japan's "Abenomics" economic policies have led to a cheaper yen but only as a by-product of stimulus steps to pull the country out of deflation, Finance Minister Taro Aso said on Friday.

-"To say that a cheap yen is our goal will grossly miss the point," Aso said in a speech at the Centre for Strategic and International Studies (CSIS).
+"To say that a cheap yen is our goal will grossly miss the point," Aso said in a speech at the Center for Strategic and International Studies (CSIS).

 "The big D - deflation - is too difficult and too persistent to get rid of.
 We must to use every possible means (to beat it).
 At the end of the day, a shrinking Japan can only do harm to the world," he said in Washington after attending the Group of 20 finance leaders' gathering.